smelczer/thesis/README.md

 # Files for the PhD Thesis of Stephen Melczer

-Maple worksheets for the thesis will be added shortly.
+The thesis will be available electronically shortly.